Kyelin25/dotstat-tutorials/ServiceDescriptions/ServiceDescriptions.md

 {CONFIG_URL}/{tenant}/data-viewer/settings.json
 ```

 Use the `CONFIG_URL` environment variable to tell the Data Viewer where to find the [Config Service](#config-service).
 This should be the URL that the Data Viewer uses to connect to it, **not** where the Config Service is hosted from the user's point of view.
 For example, if hosted on the same box, it might be `http://localhost:5007`.
+If hosted in the same Docker network it might be http://config, assuming `config` is what the Config Service container name is.

 The `NODE_ENV` environment variable lets the service know whether it's running in development, test or production.